TRANSITIONING TO LOCAL CONFERENCE PRESIDENT: A STUDY IN NORTH AMERICA

 I literally had to go back through relationships and identify the benefits and the shortfalls of that relationship and then make a conscious decision of whether or not this is something I can really do at this stage of my life in terms of relationships. that has been very difficult. that blindsided me.
 I didn’t see that coming.

-Participants claimed that they utilized various strategies to manage the sense of aloneness that accompanied their new job. those who considered themselves introverts welcomed some solitude, which gave them time to be “alone” and recharge; one study participant admitted that “being around people all of the time drains me.” a number of them employed all or some of the following methods to offset their sense of aloneness: (1) designating their conference office leadership group as their new “community,” (2) believing that God would sustain them in following their convictions as they made certain unpopular decisions, and (3) depending on “outside” friends.
+Participants claimed that they utilized various strategies to manage the sense of aloneness that accompanied their new job. those who considered themselves introverts welcomed some solitude, which gave them time to be “alone” and recharge; one study participant admitted that “being around people all of the time drains me.”
+A number of them employed all or some of the following methods to offset their sense of aloneness: (1) designating their conference office leadership group as their new “community,” (2) believing that God would sustain them in following their convictions as they made certain unpopular decisions, and (3) depending on “outside” friends.

 Identity.
 Individuals from all three categories in this study sensed a difference in the way they were treated by employees, lay members, and peers when they transitioned to being a local conference president.
-Some of the differences consisted of deference, respect, and an acknowledgement of the authority vested in the position.
+Some of the differences consisted of deference, respect, and an acknowledgment of the authority vested in the position.

 The presidents acknowledged that an increase in deference shown by constituents and peers does affect the personal identity of conference presidents.
 While some recognized that they had experienced a change of self-identity, others declared that they personally had not but had instead observed such a shift in their peers.
 Both the former executive secretaries and former departmental directors experienced an identity adjustment in their new role, with the latter being the most poignant in describing how constituent behavior affected them.
 Former pastors claimed that they had not experienced such a phenomenon and yet shared anecdotes revealing some sort of a shift in personal identity.
-In addition, some did express a feeling of uneasiness in moving from the pastor persona to that of boss.
+In addition, some did express a feeling of uneasiness in moving from the pastor persona to that of a boss.

-Jennifer, a former executive secretary, claimed that some of her work associates were unaccustomed to the manner in which a female administrator communicates and deliberates upon decisions versus how a male administrator might approach such issues. however, she maintained her natural approach and engaging openness, which helped her colleagues gain a new perspective.
+Jennifer, a former executive secretary, claimed that some of her work associates were unaccustomed to the manner in which a female administrator communicates and deliberates upon decisions versus how a male administrator might approach such issues.
+However, she maintained her natural approach and engaging openness, which helped her colleagues gain a new perspective.

-Impact on Family. as the study participants described how their families were affected by their transition to president, they shared how the changes created both challenges and benefits.
+Impact on Family.
+As the study participants described how their families were affected by their transition to president, they shared how the changes created both challenges and benefits.
 Individuals in all three groups reported the following challenges: (1) less time to spend with family due to the president’s travel commitments, and (2) relocation issues that affected a spouse’s employment and personal relationships.

 Challenges unique to a particular group included (1) anxiety of a spouse who was unsure how to fulfill the new role of a conference president’s wife, as described by former departmental directors and pastors, and (2) loss of a spouse’s unique ministry that had flourished in a local church setting, as reported by a president who had moved to the conference level from a pastorate.

 At least one president in each of the three groups considered travel to be a job benefit that provided the privilege and enjoyment of traveling more often with his or her spouse.
-In one case, a study participant said that his family life improved when he became a president because the employing conference hired his wife to work with him in a team ministry arrangement. a positive result of the new position that was mentioned only by former executive secre- taries was that their children expressed pride that their parent had been cho- sen as the chief administrator of a conference.
+In one case, a study participant said that his family life improved when he became a president because the employing conference hired his wife to work with him in a team ministry arrangement.
+A positive result of the new position that was mentioned only by former executive secretaries was that their children expressed pride that their parent had been chosen as the chief administrator of a conference.

 Research Question #2

-How did previous leadership experience prepare them to serve as a local conference president in the North american Division? the findings related to this research question were (1) job experience, (2) intentional or desired preparation, and (3) mentors or support.
+How did previous leadership experience prepare them to serve as a local conference president in the North American Division?
+The findings related to this research question were (1) job experience, (2) intentional or desired preparation, and (3) mentors or support.

-Job Experience. all of the study participants who had worked as an executive secretary or departmental director asserted that participating in conference-level administration prior to becoming president provided knowledge they considered indispensable in their new position.
+Job Experience.
+All of the study participants who had worked as an executive secretary or departmental director asserted that participating in conference-level administration prior to becoming president provided knowledge they considered indispensable in their new position.
 Recalling the huge learning curve they had encountered upon entering conference administration, they stressed the value of being able to observe another president performing his or her role.
 In addition, these executives listed the following previous job experiences as valuable preparation for their current post: (1) church-related positions, such as pastor and/or academy principal, and (2) healthcare training and/or work experience.

 However, the presidents who came directly from pastoral ministry described how they had acquired people skills and learned leadership principles as they dealt with a wide variety of personalities, church types, and congregational issues.
 In addition, one former pastor claimed that he gained his most valuable leadership training while serving as a military chaplain.
 Last but not least, this group believed that God had been at work in their lives, preparing them in his own special way to eventually carry the responsibilities of a conference president.

 Intentional Leadership Preparation.
 Participants in all three of the study categories spoke of strategies they had utilized to improve their leadership competence prior to serving as a conference president.
 Most were motived simply by a desire to increase their knowledge and praxis in order to be more effective in the position they held at the time.
-Only the former conference departmental directors indicated that a desire to eventually serve as president had prompted them to improve their management skills. they spoke about purposely accepting calls to conference-office leadership roles in order to position themselves favorably for the chief administrator’s job. as Jonah confessed, “I always wanted to take calls that in a sense were going up the ladder, to bigger responsibilities.”
+Only the former conference departmental directors indicated that a desire to eventually serve as president had prompted them to improve their management skills.
+They spoke about purposely accepting calls to conference-office leadership roles in order to position themselves favorably for the chief administrator’s job.
+As Jonah confessed, “I always wanted to take calls that in a sense were going up the ladder, to bigger responsibilities.”

-The other two groups claimed they had not been intentional in preparing themselves to be a president. these presidents resonated with a common understanding expressed by a number of participants, specifically, that one doesn’t prepare to be a president for fear others would interpret such intentionality as being motivated by selfish ambition.
+The other two groups claimed they had not been intentional in preparing themselves to be a president.
+These presidents resonated with a common understanding expressed by a number of participants, specifically, that one doesn’t prepare to be a president for fear others would interpret such intentionality as being motivated by selfish ambition.

 Some of the former executives described a steep learning curve in their transition to the job of conference president and expressed a desire for more training and education in organizational leadership, specifically technical business skills and financial management.
 Former pastors were the most explicit in revealing perceived deficiencies in their understanding of certain management practices necessary to lead effectively as president.

-Mentors. the study participants agreed that mentors played a vital role in preparing and supporting a new conference president. their support system consisted primarily of one or more of the following: mentors, peers, friends, consultants, and conference or union administrators.
-Former executive secretaries and departmental directors spoke about mentors being an important part of their preparation prior to becoming a president, with the former group specifically identifying the conference president, who they worked closely with, as the one who mentored them. however, former pastors reported a lack of mentors in their professional development. they also said that they did not develop a support network until after being elected a conference president.
-Former pastors and departmental directors mentioned the value of obtaining insight and advice from seasoned church administrators during meetings such as the union presidents’ council and the annual NaD gatherings for conference presidents.
+Mentors.
+The study participants agreed that mentors played a vital role in preparing and supporting a new conference president.
+Their support system consisted primarily of one or more of the following: mentors, peers, friends, consultants, and conference or union administrators.
+Former executive secretaries and departmental directors spoke about mentors being an important part of their preparation prior to becoming a president, with the former group specifically identifying the conference president, who they worked closely with, as the one who mentored them.
+However, former pastors reported a lack of mentors in their professional development.
+They also said that they did not develop a support network until after being elected a conference president.
+Former pastors and departmental directors mentioned the value of obtaining insight and advice from seasoned church administrators during meetings such as the union presidents’ council and the annual NAD gatherings for conference presidents.
 Specifically mentioned were the presidents’ retreat and/or the Black Caucus.

 This section connects the findings of this study to other academic literature.
 It highlights how others have described the concepts of being overwhelmed, loneliness, identity issues, changing relationships and transitions.